seapagan/pyBlog/README.md

 Some of the more secret settings are kept in a .env file which will not be placed in source control.
 There is a file `.env.example` in the project root - rename this to `.env` and set the values as you need.
-First you definately want to generate a new SECRET_KEY and set up the database login details :
+First you definitely want to generate a new SECRET_KEY and set up the database login details :

 ```python